 When you’re running a trade business, it’s easy to get caught up in the day-to-day business activities.
-You’re constantly answering phones, dealing with customers, paying bills and much more.
-So much so, that you completely forget about the bigger picture and lose sight of the end goal… To develop a profitable, prosperous trade business.
+You’re constantly answering phones, dealing with customers, paying bills, and much more.
+Mostly, we completely forget about the bigger picture and lose sight of the end goal — financial freedom.
+The first step is budgeting.

-What most people don’t understand is that there are multiple types of budgets you can take advantage of as a business owner…. here are our Top 2 picks for you to get started on TODAY!
+What most people don’t understand is there are multiple types of budgets you can take advantage of as a business owner.

 Depending on the type of business, the following topics will need to be considered.

 - Past sales

 - Pricing structure

 - Types of customers (ABCD customer market segmentation)

 - Sales capabilities of staff (not just their skills but also the number of working days/hours per month/day).

 2. Expense Budget